-Randy Gibson is a composer, installation artist, and performer based in Brooklyn, NY working with structure, naturalistic compositional models, and improvisation to create enveloping and ritualistic works in Just Intonation.
-Gibson’s work unfolds at a glacial pace and treats time as a defining factor in thematic development and as a tool for the precise tuning of pure intervals.
-His music has been described as “engag(ing) with rhythms and temporality existing outside of our socially-constructed rhythms, offering a glimpse of time outside of time” (I Care If You Listen), "luxuriantly unhurried, intensely focused" (Thought Catalog), “an hypnotic mass of slowly mutating sound” (Textura) “a booming, throbbing sine wave that filled the room” (New York Times), and “a gorgeously expansive dronescape” (Aquarius).
+Randy Gibson is an artist based in Brooklyn, NY composing with sound, time, light, and space.
+Gibson’s work unfolds at a glacial pace and treats the perception of time as a defining factor in thematic development and the experience of pure just intonation intervals.
+His work has been described as “engag(ing) with rhythms and temporality existing outside of our socially-constructed rhythms, offering a glimpse of time outside of time” (I Care If You Listen), "luxuriantly unhurried, intensely focused" (Thought Catalog), “an hypnotic mass of slowly mutating sound” (Textura) “a booming, throbbing sine wave that filled the room” (New York Times), and “a gorgeously expansive dronescape” (Aquarius).

 Gibson has received commissions from choreographers Kim Olson/Sweetedge, Ekmeles Vocal Ensemble, Transit New Music Festival, Erik Carlson, R. Andrew Lee, The Tapeworm, and Cassauna.
 The 2010 London Premiere of The Third Analog Pillar..., hailed by Liminal's Scott McMillan as "a moment of relative calm, of stillness, and of pleasingly soporific and mind-emptying purity," was made possible by a grant from the American Music Center (now called New Music USA).
 Gibson was awarded a fellowship in Music and Sound from the New York Foundation for The Arts in 2016.
 His solo just intonation piano album, Aqua Madora V-ii-2008 21:07:26" - 21:54:40" (NYC), was selected by Textura as one of the top 10 albums of 2011.